 How to Choose the Platform Bed That’s Right for You

 Although a frame doesn’t seem as important a choice as a mattress, some are better for ventilation, others have stronger foundations for heavier users, and a solid platform may be necessary for you to keep your warranty valid.

 A solid plywood base lends a mattress an even firmer feel.
-It’s good support for any type of mattress, and it can be more comfortable for those who are suffering from back pain.
-However, a solid base can make a mattress seem too firm, and you lose a bit of bounce with a base like this.
+It’s good support for any type of mattress, and it can be more comfortable for those who suffer from back pain.
+However, a solid base can make a mattress seem too firm, and you may lose a bit of bounce with a base like this.

-Aside from giving your bedroom a modern look, metal bed frames are also usually lighter, even though they have solid construction.
-It’s easy to keep clean, and if you have any pets that like to claw or chew, metal is a good choice.
-Choose the metal type carefully because there are some out there that are inexpensive, but also cheap quality, which means a shorter life span.
+Aside from giving your bedroom a modern look, metal frames are also usually lighter, even though they have solid construction.
+They’re easy to keep clean, and if you have any pets that like to claw or chew, metal is a good choice.
+Choose your metal type carefully as there are some out there that are inexpensive, but also cheap quality, which means a shorter life span.

 The classic choice would be wood.
 These are heavier, so if you move a lot, expect to struggle a bit on moving day.
 However, wooden bed frames are sturdy and long-lasting.
 There are several options in the type of wood available, too.
 From oak to pine to mahogany, you’re likely to find one you’ll like.
 You can go simple or ornate, too.